the-gigi/auto-web-login/README.md

 ## 💡 The Solution

-Enter `auto-aws-sso-login`, your new best friend.
+Enter `auto-web-login`, your new best friend.
 It will fully automate the process on your behalf.
-You may remain safely
-ensconced in your terminal 🖥️, and just observe the browser madness of the AWS SSO login workflow play out in front of you.
+You may remain safely ensconced in your terminal 🖥️, and just observe the browser madness of the AWS SSO login workflow play out in front of you.

 The solution is an amalgam of several tools: